 A creeping death called ‘bitterness’ consumed the rest of my childhood following my mother’s sudden illness a doctor was called to attend, the holiday she needed, my father’s disappearance into the night, a kidnapping…and divorce.

 He found her at Nagambie, he said, naked in bed with another man.
 It was where, years ago, he and my uncle threw my mother into the river during a camping holiday and she packed her things into a small suitcase and left with my little sister.
-My father said I had to stay with him.
-I watched the road swallow them up while I screamed in panic, snot and tears dripping off my chin.
-I was about four.
+The four-year-old me watched the road swallow them up while she screamed in panic, snot and tears dripping off her chin.

 “Whore” he called her.
 I knew it was something bad.
 The shame of that word contaminates my life still like the key that would not stop bleeding in the Bluebeard tale, where a young wife disobeyed her husband and unlocked a little chamber which hid the gruesome remains of his previous wives.